All Episodes

 That's how every movie goes.

-They go bang, bang, bang, and people just fall and drop dead, as if it was a headshot.
+They go bang, bang, bang, and people just fall and drop dead as if it was a headshot.

 viva frei

-And I don't want to see it.
+I don't want to see it.

-I can't imagine being the relatives of the victim, and now you know the gruesome murder of their loved one is on the internet for you know, gawkers to gawk at, trolls to make jokes at, and politicians to politicize.
+And now, you know, the gruesome murder of their loved one is on the internet for gawkers to gawk at, trolls to make jokes at, and politicians to politicize.

-You remember back in the day, it was Andy Noah put out a uh it was a tweet of a video in Australia, I think, and there was a knife fight in some subway, and the guy just gets struck once in the neck, and you bleed to death in 20 seconds, like the amount of blood that comes out of a jugular, uh or the carotid artery.
+You remember back in the day, it was Andy No put out a, it was a tweet of a video in Australia, I think, and there was a knife fight in some subway, and the guy just gets struck once in the neck, and you bleed to death in 20 seconds.

 Stabbing in particular is particularly graphic.

-It's situational awareness at all times, and it's not a question of being paranoid or neurotic, it's a reality.
+And it's not a question of being paranoid or neurotic.

 But it's horrifying.